Documentation Index

 Multi-Organization Support

-- Shared Servers: Multiple organizations using the same server
+Server versions can be owned by different organizations:- Shared Servers: Multiple organizations using the same server

 - Organization-Specific Versions: Custom versions for specific organizations